 BRPC provides a range of services to its constituent communities and organizations.
 These services may be obtained in numerous ways.
-BRPC has a wide range of contracts which can provide services that benefit the entire region.
-BRPC is able to use local assessment revenue to provide limited technical assistance to local officials.
-BRPC works with local officials to identify and obtain grant funds which can then be used to conduct a larger planning project.
-BRPC is available to provide services to municipalities on a fee for service basis and numerous municipalities have contracts with BRPC for services.
+BRPC has a wide range of contracts that can provide services to benefit the entire region.
+BRPC can use local assessment revenue to provide limited technical assistance to local officials.
+BRPC works with local officials to identify and obtain grant funds which can then be used to conduct larger planning projects.
+BRPC is also available to provide services on a fee-for-service basis.

 The following is a list of some of the most requested services: